eredotpkfr/golidators/README.md

 - UUID

 ## Usage
-Just import and use it
+Just import and use it.
+Also see documentation at [pkg.go.dev](https://pkg.go.dev/github.com/eredotpkfr/golidators#section-documentation)
 ```go
 package main